 The high grit stones (4000-8000+) are used to refine and polish the blade edge.

-The Japanese also use what's called a nagura stone, which is used to help create a slurry on very fine grit stones.
-This helps the blade slide smoothly along the stone and also prevents the knife from leaving microscopic particles imbedded in the whetstone, which would otherwise cause imperfections in the blade.
+The Japanese also use what's called a Nagura stone, which is used to help create a slurry on very fine grit stones.
+This helps the blade slide smoothly along the stone and also prevents the knife from leaving microscopic particles embedded in the whetstone, which would otherwise cause imperfections in the blade.

 If buying a whetstone though make sure to purchase one meant for knives as others will have different grits that may not work as well with a kitchen knife.
 I use a 1000/4000 grit combination stone by King and an 8000 grit stone by Bester which I bought at Lee Valley.